malione/DAT_SF_13_homework/Final_Project_Pitch.md

 This is a classification problem, supervised and categorical.

 ### Why did I choose this project?
-* I'm interested in applying data science to areas of medicine.
+* I'm interested in applying data science in the field of medicine.
 * I have relevant domain specific experience.
 * The data set is large and interesting.
 * The project has a really good machine learning component to it.